lokendraiitj/lokendraiitj.github.io/README.md

 ## Lokendra Vishwakarma

-I am doin my PhD from Indian Institute of Technology in Computer Science and Engineering Department.
+I am doing my PhD from Indian Institute of Technology in the Computer Science and Engineering Department.
 I work under the supervision of Dr. Debasis Das.
-I have completed my Master of Technology from Samrat Ashok Technological Institute of Technology in Computer Science and Engineering Department in the field of Cloud Computing.
+I have completed my Master of Technology from Samrat Ashok Technological Institute of Technology in the Computer Science and Engineering Department in the field of Cloud Computing.

 My current research interest includes the Blockchain, Cryptocurrency and Cryptographic algorithm.
-I am actively engaged with the application of blockchain in Internet of Things, Internet of Vehicles, Smart Grid and Fintech.
-My research focus is to develop a new consensus algorithms which is suitable for all these applications.
+I am actively engaged with the application of blockchain in the Internet of Things, Internet of Vehicles, Smart Grid and Fintech.
+My research focus is to develop a new consensus algorithm which is suitable for all these applications.

 ### Education Qualification
 1. Pursuing PhD, Computer Science and Engineering from Indian Institute of Technology (IIT), Jodhpur, India.